 Director Lino Brocka was, in many ways, a voice for change.
 Besides being known as one of the most influential Filipino filmmakers to date, he also fought against Marcos’ government as a member for the Coalition of the Restoration of Democracy and a co-founder of Concerned Artists of the Philippines (CAP).
 He was openly gay and made sure to incorporate the theme of sexuality into each of his films, as he did with the male prostitutes in Manila.
 He has received numerous accolades in the film world and has been honored in various Filipino establishments as a martyr for justice.

 Manila in the Claws of Light is streaming on the Criterion Channel, as is Brocka’s film Insiang (1976).
 This is a really phenomenal movie that deserves to be known by more people, as should the name Lino Brocka.
 Check it out.

 That sums up our second 10/10/10 challenge.
-I am a bit weary of writing and may opt to do a couple videos instead the next few weeks (check out the new Youtube channel- I uploaded a Best First Watches of 2020 video to get it started).
-I hope you took away some recommendations, and will send some more world cinema suggestions my way.
+I am a bit weary of writing and may opt to do a couple of videos instead in the next few weeks (check out the new Youtube channel- I uploaded a Best First Watches of 2020 video to get it started).
+I hope you took away some recommendations and will send some more world cinema suggestions my way.